gagansingh894/jams-rs/README.md

 - Catboost
 - LightGBM

-This command does not expect the model format to `.tar.gz`.
+This command does not expect the model format to be `.tar.gz`.

 Refer below for some examples of the **predict** command.